microsoft/NLU.DevOps/docs/Analyze.md

 ]
 ```

-The results generated for the `benchmark` command are equivalent to the `compare` command for intents, but generate all false positive results for unexpected entities by default, except in cases where they are explicity ignored.
+The results generated for the `benchmark` command are equivalent to the `compare` command for intents.
+For entities, `benchmark` generates all false positive results for unexpected entities by default, except in cases where they are explicity ignored.

-E.g., the following would not generate a false positive result for `genre`, as even though it was not declared in `entities`, the entity type was listed in the `ignoreEntities` property.
+For example, the following would not generate a false positive result for `genre`, as even though it was not declared in `entities`, the entity type was listed in the `ignoreEntities` property.
 ```json
 [
   {